cbworden/shake-doc/technical_guide.rst

 5. As mentioned above, we currently have no function for applying basin amplification to the intensity data.
 We hope to remedy this shortly with a solution similar to #4, above, where we apply the basin effects through a VIPE.
+In practice, the main areas where basin depth models are available are also those within which station density is great (e.g., Los Angeles and San Francisco, California).

 Fault Considerations
 =============================